amosnier/sha-2/README.md

   [Wikipedia](https://en.wikipedia.org/wiki/SHA-2).
 At the moment, no effort at all has been put on optimization.

+## Testing

+Some testing has been performed, that hopefully proves that the implementation is correct.
+However, no effort has so far been put into testing large sizes of data.

 ## Notes

 The Makefile is as minimal as possible.
 No effort was put into making